srimplify/rcg-workflow-automation-sf-customobj-sapi/README.md

 ## System API for accessing a Salesforce custom object called Title

 This API is part of workflow automation use case.
-See this link for documentation: [Experience API repo](https://github.com/srimplify/rcg-workflow-automation-portal-xapi) for use case and API-led design.dd
+See this link for documentation: [Experience API repo](https://github.com/srimplify/rcg-workflow-automation-portal-xapi) for use case and API-led design.

 ---

-Title data type:
+Title data type is used this API
 ```
 "data": {
   "name": "Warface",